 Product Innovation Management and the burning questions

 With an ever growing ability to bring new products to market at record-breaking speeds, product and marketing managers are struggling with these questions: How can we create innovative products that trump the competition and exceed customer expectations?
 How can we manage the product innovation process so that new ideas, products and services are brought to market profitably?
 What innovations do we need to make to the product development process?
+The answer is product innovation management.

 During this week’s session of #innochat on Twitter, we discussed different ways to ‘innovate’—change and improve—the innovation process.
 Many great ideas were shared, and from the core of our discussion emerged a fundamental theme: collaboration between a wide array of stakeholders is the key to successful and sustained product innovation management.